w3c/wcag3/guidelines/terms/component.md

 status: developing
 ---

-grouping of elementsa for a distinct function
+grouping of elements for a distinct function